 Blackmore’s experimentation with classical music influenced players like Yngwie Malmsteen and Randy Rhoads, two guitarists who would go on to further cement the connection between metal and the classical genre.
 Indeed, without him, it’s hard to imagine modern metal today.

-Forever the innovator, Blackmore went on to form his most recent project, Blackmore’s Night, which furthers his exploration of classical and medieval music.
+Forever the innovator, Blackmore went on to form Blackmore’s Night, which furthers his exploration of classical and medieval music.

 The Blackmore Strat

 Pink Floyd was, without a doubt, about the trippiest band that ever existed.
 But behind the psychedelic sounds and head-scratching lyrics is the smooth lead guitar work of David Gilmour.
 Gilmour’s main guitars through the years have been Fender Strats, heavily customized with aftermarket pickups and other swapped-out parts.

 Those who aren’t so into the ‘Floyd vibe may have to dig a little to get to Gilmour’s best work, but the journey is well worth it.
 He’s an innovator, the kind of guitar player who made his mark not only with his skills as a musician but with his imaginative engineering of tone and sound.